 Southwestern and The Peter F. Drucker and Masatoshi Ito Graduate School of Management have joined forces to create concurrent-degree programs that expand students' educational and career options.
-Students at Southwestern and The Drucker School, part of Claremont Graduate University (CGU), are now able to concurrently earn a J.D. and Master of Business Administration (M.B.A.) or a J.D. and Executive Master of Business Administration (E.M.B.A.).
+Students at Southwestern and The Drucker School, part of Claremont Graduate University (CGU), are now able to concurrently earn a J.D. and Masters of Business Administration (M.B.A.), a J.D. and a Professional Masters of Business Administration (P.M.B.A.) or a J.D. and Executive Master of Business Administration (E.M.B.A.).

 These programs enable students to acquire the combination of legal training and management skills that is increasingly in demand in a complex global environment.
 The collaboration reflects the core values of both Drucker and Southwestern as well as their unique curricula, and the genuine desire to prepare graduates not only for fulfilling careers, but to make a positive difference in society.